TosbackCgusBridge-Bot/CGUs-versions/Shoplocal/Privacy Policy.md

 (b) Copyright.
 Prohibition Against Copying.
 The contents of the Website, such as the compilation and arrangement of content including text, graphics, images and other materials, and the hypertext markup language (HTML), scripts, active server pages (ASP), content provided by RSS feed, Atom feed or other web feed or other content or software used in or provided through the Website (the "Material"), are protected by copyright under both United States and foreign laws.
 All rights reserved.
 Unauthorized use of the Material may violate copyright, trademark, and other laws.
 Regardless of the extent to which the Material is protected by copyright you agree that you may not sell or modify the Material or copy, display, retransmit, distribute, disseminate, sell, publish, broadcast, or otherwise use Material in any form or media for any public or commercial purpose, including the generation of derivative material, except as expressly permitted by ShopLocal.
 You must retain all copyright and other proprietary notices contained in the original Material on any copy you make of the Material.
 The use of the Material on any other Website or other telecommunication media or in a networked computer environment for any purpose, without the prior express written permission of ShopLocal, is prohibited.

 (c) Trademark.
-ShopLocalâ¢, the ShopLocalâ¢ logo, ShopLocal.comâ¢, the ShopLocal.comâ¢ logo, SalesHoundÂ®, SalesHound.comÂ®, the SalesHound.com logo, SmartCircularâ¢, SmartMediaâ¢, Eva the Shopping Divaâ¢, Save Time and Money Online and In Storeâ¢ and other marks are tradenames and trademarks of ShopLocal.
+ShopLocal™, the ShopLocal™ logo, ShopLocal.com™, the ShopLocal.com™ logo, SalesHound®, SalesHound.com®, the SalesHound.com logo, SmartCircular™, SmartMedia™, Eva the Shopping Diva™, Save Time and Money Online and In Store™ and other marks are tradenames and trademarks of ShopLocal.
 ShopLocal's tradename and trademarks may not be used by the user in connection with any product or service that is not offered by ShopLocal, in any manner that is likely to cause confusion in the marketplace, or that disparages or discredits ShopLocal.

 Section 3.
 Disclaimer of Liability